bitlap/smt/docs/howToUse_en.md

 ## @log

 The `@log` does not use mixed or wrapper, but directly uses macro to generate default log object and operate log.
+(Log dependency needs to be introduced)

 - Note
     - `verbose` Whether to enable detailed log.